 Beauty Contest: The "Miss Sevens" Pageant.
 Oft-referenced, not least of which by Lisa (noted to have won last year), but not actually seen in-game.

-Be Careful What You Wish For: Exemplified by the various NPCs throughout town, many of whom dial the Joker to fulfill their fondest wish.
+Be Careful What You Wish For: The thrust of this particular Persona, exemplified by the various NPCs throughout town, many of whom dial the Joker to fulfill their fondest wish.
 Cue the chaos.

 The businessman eating in Gatten Sushi hopes for a promotion; He becomes the head of his company thanks to Joker, whereas in the alternate Eternal Punishment universe, JOKER murders his boss, thereby promoting him by default.
 In both games, the businessman is jubilant at his good fortune.
 The price, however, is the eventual loss of his will (transformed into a Shadow in Innocent Sin, brainwashed by the NWO in Eternal Punishment), preventing him from fulfilling any of his dreams ever again.
 A similar scenario plays out with the other NPCs.

 This works from a gameplay standpoint, too.
 Some rumors have a 50-50 chance effect, which can either help or hinder your quest.
-For example, spreading a rumor about Parabellum hiring a bodyguard might result in the Bartender selling a powerful new gun... or he may just charge more for his old wares, using the bodyguard as a bullying tactic.
+For example, spreading a rumor about Parabellum hiring a bodyguard might result in the Bartender selling a powerful new gun... or he may just charge more for his old wares, using the bodyguard as an intimidation tactic.

 Big Brother Instinct: Several of them, good freaking grief.
 Katsuya's the most obvious, as he actually has a little brother he will completely rework his life for, but the other male characters in Innocent Sin can count as well, Jun and Tatsuya (in both games) being the worst.
 Jun actually takes it upon himself to murder his best and only friends from ten years ago because he thinks they killed his Cool Big Sis and is later viciously protective of Tatsuya in some of the official media, if not Innocent Sin itself (and for possibly other reasons), while Tatsuya himself is driven entirely in Eternal Punishment to protect Maya.
 Obviously, hurting her — or in Katsuya's case, him — will be thelastthingyoudo.invoked